Moolmanshoek Private Game Reserve, Free State

 The reserve nestles in the Moolmanshoek valley in a horseshoe formed by the Witteberg Mountains that feed several mountain streams.
 This water-blessed valley is rich in plains game, including springbok, zebra, black wildebeest, blesbok and ostrich.
 It also features 230 bird species.

 Hiking, horse trails, fishing, and San (also known as 'Bushman') paintings are all on offer.
 For the horse riders, South African boerperde ('farmer's horses') and endurance Arabs are bred at Moolmanshoek.
-Horse safaris are managed by Willie and Miemie’s son, Wiesman, for groups of between 2 and 15 riders, and these are accompanied by a well-trained guide.
+Horse safaris are managed by Willie and Miemie’s son, Wiesman, for groups of between two and 15 riders, and these are accompanied by a well-trained guide.

 Horse and hiking trails offer a range of views and the must-see San paintings, one of which features a warrior.

 Moolmanshoek also offers a meerkat experience, where guests can get close to wild meerkats that are habituated to humans.
 For the anglers, there are black bass and carp dams or you can flyfish in the natural springs.

 The lodge is built from the eastern Free State’s characteristic sandstone, with 15 en-suite bedrooms, including fireplaces or Queen Ann stoves.
 The lodge has an honesty bar, library and sunroom are part of the lodge.
 Meals are of a high standard, enhanced by ‘fresh from the farm’ products and flavours such as figs and pomegranates.